alprael/ReadWithoutMe/BuildInstructions.md

  1. Make sure JDK 8 is installed.
  2. Make sure java is available.
  3. Make sure you have an active internet connection.
+ 4. Make sure you've created and downloaded a Google Sign In credentials file from the site above.
- 4. Make sure the above implementations and java compile options are included.
+ 5. Make sure the above implementations and java compile options are included.
- 5. Make sure you successfully sync your libraries from the above implementations.
+ 6. Make sure you successfully sync your libraries from the above implementations.
- 6. Try invalidating the cache and restarting.
+ 7. Try invalidating the cache and restarting.
- 7. Try rebuilding the project.
+ 8. Try rebuilding the project.